The IMF’s chief denies tampering with World Bank data in order to appease China.

 Georgieva, a Bulgarian national who became the IMF’s managing director in October 2019, refuted the inquiry.

-In a statement, she said, “I completely disagree with the conclusions and interpretations of the Investigation of Data Irregularities as they pertain to my position in the World Bank’s Doing Business report of 2018.”
+“I firmly disagree with the conclusions and interpretations of the Investigation of Data Irregularities as it relates to my role in the World Bank’s Doing Business report of 2018,” she said in a statement to Washington Newsday.

-“I have already received a preliminary briefing from the IMF.
-Brief News from Washington Newsday.